-At Kaspersky, we continually research the latest ransomware forms to create ransomware decryptors to counter each new threat.
+At Cinch I.T., we continually research the latest ransomware forms to create ransomware decryptors to counter each new threat.

 Step 4: Restore files from backup

 If you have backed up your data externally or on cloud storage, restore a clean backup of all your files on your computer.
-This allows you to revert to a version of the software that is malware-free.
+This step allows you to revert to a malware-free version of the software.

-If you don’t have a backup, then clearing your computer and recovering your files will be a lot harder.
+Clearing your computer and recovering your files will be much harder if you don’t have a backup.
 To prevent this from happening, we recommend regularly backing up your data.
-This is a critical step in how to prevent ransomware from disrupting your business.
-If you’re prone to forgetting, then take advantage of automatic cloud backup services or set up calendar reminders for yourself.
+This restoration is a critical step in preventing ransomware from disrupting your business.
+If you’re prone to forgetting, ask your computer support specialist about automatic cloud backup services or set up calendar reminders.